Nami Island is a must-go when in South Korea — here’s how to fully maximise your trip!

-There are two ways to get to Nami Island, you can either take a ferry from Gapyeong Ferry Wharf, or get onto the island in style by zip-lining across — do note that the zip-line is only one-way, and you’ll be leaving the island by ferry.
-The ferry leaves every 30 minutes from 7:30AM – 9:00AM and every 10-20 minutes between 9AM – 6PM.
+There are two ways to get to Nami Island: A ferry from Gapyeong Wharf, or zip-lining.
+Do note that the zip-line is only one-way, and you’ll have to leave the island by ferry.
+Ferries leave every 30 minutes from 8AM – 9AM, and every 10-20 minutes between 9AM – 6PM.

-Located an hour’s drive away from the city of Seoul, Nami Island is the perfect place for anyone who wants to be away from the rapid city pace and just be within nature.
+Nami Island is an hour’s drive from Seoul city.
+It’s the perfect place for anyone who wants to escape from the rapid city pace and just relax within nature.

 Spot free-roaming bunnies and squirrels while you’re at Nami Island too!

-Stop by the old rail tracks for some photo-taking opportunities with the ostriches on the island!
+Do stop by the old rail tracks to take photos with ostriches on the island!

-Redwood trees of Metasequoia Road and Central Korean Pine Tree Lane are some popular photo spots where the tall majestic trees seem to go on and on forever.
+The redwood trees of Metasequoia Road and Central Korean Pine Tree Lane are a couple of popular photo spots.
+The tall, majestic trees just seem to go on and on forever.

-Nami is exceptionally beautiful during the autumn months, where rows of pine and maple trees turn red and paint the whole island into a huge pumpkin spice latte.
-We were there in early Autumn and the foliages were still green, but right now (Nov), Nami Island is painted in a sea of red and gold!
+Nami is exceptionally beautiful during Autumn.
+Rows of pine and maple trees turn red and transform the island into a huge pumpkin spice latte.
+We were there in early Autumn and the foliages were still green.
+But in Nov, Nami Island comes alive in a sea of red and gold!

-If you’re feeling peckish, try the Hotteok (호떡), a popular Korean red bean pancake, from the Nami Island Sonata Cafe (₩1,500/pc).
-The hotteoks are freshly prepared and make a great treat after the long walks around Nami Island!
+Feeling peckish?
+Try the hotteok (호떡) — a popular Korean red bean pancake — from the Nami Island Sonata Cafe at ₩1,500/pc (~S$2).
+The hotteoks are freshly prepared, and make a great treat after the long walks around Nami Island!

-Here’s a fun fact, Nami Island declared its “cultural independence” on 01 March 2006.
-This imaginary “country” has not only invented its own passport, but also currency, stamp, and telephone card!
+Fun fact: Nami Island declared its “cultural independence” on 1 Mar 2006.
+This imaginary “country” has invented its own passport, currency, stamp, and even telephone card!

-Do take your meals prior to heading to Petite France and Garden of Morning Calm, as there are limited food options around those areas.
+Do take your meals before heading to Petite France and Garden of Morning Calm, as there are limited food options around those areas.

-Petite France is a French cultural village that showcases vintage European trinkets such as century-old dolls and puppets, antiquities, orgels (musical instrument), and furniture.
-Stepping into Petite France, one will feel transported to another location and time period.
+Petite France is a French cultural village.
+It showcases vintage European trinkets, such as century-old dolls and puppets, antiquities, furniture and orgels (musical instrument).
+Stepping into Petite France, you’ll feel transported to a different time period.

-While Petite France is also the most touristy, it’s definitely worth a visit as the colourful buildings’ facade make a great backdrop for photo-taking opportunities.
+While Petite France is also the most touristy, it’s definitely worth a visit as the colourful buildings’ facade make a great backdrop for photos.

 There are several free performances such as the Orgel Demonstration, Guignol French Hand Puppet show, Marionette Czech String Puppet show, and accordion performances by the street musician.